 As a concluding remark, a policy implication may be derived from the first two findings.
 It is clear that in order to raise the growth of TFP of the agricultural sector, the cost-reducing effect of the R&E capital stock has to be increased.
-For this purpose, it is essential for policy makers to give high incentives for entrepreneurial farmers to utilize newly developed technologies in their production.
-One way to do this is to modify the existing acreage setaside program for rice production which forces acreage restrictions uniquely to all farmers, entrepreneurial or not.
-A new direction of such a modification may take a form where farmers can choose from at least two options: that is, farmers can either utilize their entire farmlands but without price supports or follow the setaside program with guaranteed prices.
+For this purpose, it is essential for policy makers to give high incentives not only for research and extension workers to execute breakthroughs in developing new technologies but also for entrepreneurial farmers to utilize the newly developed technologies in their production.
+One way to do this is to modify the existing acreage set-aside program for rice production which forces acreage restrictions equally to all farmers, entrepreneurial or not.
+A new direction of such a modification should be the shift from compulsory assignments of set-aside acreage to the scheme of voluntary set-aside by farmers for such incentives as guaranteed prices and/or deficiency payments.